derailed-dash/demo-lz-docs/content/lz/design-overview.md

 ### Outbound Internet Connectivity

-Outbound connectivity from Google resources to the Internet is routed through EPAM Zscaler VPN.
+Outbound connectivity from Google resources to the Internet is routed through our organisation's Zscaler VPN.
 This allows centralised application of security controls.

 ### Inbound Connectivity from the Internet